zukunft/zukunft.com/docs/code_objects_all.md

 \-- ListOfShared
     \-- value_type_list - a list of value types e.g. to create the query extension
     \-- ListOfIdObjectsShared
+        \-- list_db_read
+            \-- change_log_list - read the changes from the database and forward them to the API
-        \-- base_list
+            \-- list_db_write
                 \-- element_group - a group of formula elements that, in combination, return a value or a list of values
-            \-- change_log_list - read the changes from the database and forward them to the API
                 \-- sandbox_list
                     \-- element_group_list - simply a list of formula element groups to place the name function
                     \-- element_list - a list of formula elements to place the name function
                     \-- figure_list - a list of figures, so either a value of a formula result object
                     \-- group_list - a list of word and triple groups
                     \-- sandbox_link_list
                         \-- component_link_list - a list of links between a view and a component
                         \-- formula_link_list - a list of formula word links
                         \-- term_view_list - a list of assignments from terms to views
                         \-- view_relation_list - a list of view to view relations
                     \-- sandbox_list_named
                         \-- component_list - list of predefined system components
                         \-- formula_list - a simple list of formulas
                         \-- phrase_list - a list of phrase (word or triple) objects
                         \-- term_list - a list of word, triple, verb or formula objects
                         \-- source_list - al list of source objects
                         \-- view_list - list of predefined system views
                         \-- triple_list - a list of word links, mainly used to build a RDF graph
                         \-- word_list - a list of word objects
                     \-- sandbox_value_list
                         \-- result_list - a list of formula results
                         \-- value_list
                             \-- config_numbers - additional behavior for the system and user config graph value tree
                 \-- ip_range_list - a list of internet protocol address ranges
                 \-- job_list - a list of calculation request
             \-- sys_log_list - a list of system error objects
         \-- ListBaseUi
             \-- element_groupUi - a group of formula elements that, in combination, return a value or a list of values